 With the help of a prominent Nepalese physician, NSP has trained a number of Mahabharat villagers as primary health care workers and has provided them with donations of emergency medical supplies.
 These “barefoot doctors” provide an essential service to the people within their home area using the Nepalese translation of the village health care handbook “Where There Is No Doctor” by David Werner.

 Emergency disaster aid

-In addition to development aid, NSP has also provided emergency humanitarian assistance to the victims of natural disasters that have struck the region in recent past, such as the 1988 earthquake and the 1993 floods and landslides, when one hundred inches of rain fell within forty eight hours causing massive landslides in the hills and major floods in the valleys as well as a loss of life.
+In addition to development aid, NSP has also provided emergency humanitarian assistance to the victims of natural disasters that have struck the region in the recent past, such as the 1988 earthquake and the 1993 floods and landslides, when one hundred inches of rain fell within forty eight hours causing massive landslides in the hills and major floods in the valleys as well as a loss of life.
+The 2015 earthquakes devastated an already fragile area.
 When a natural calamity strikes, the local government is unable to provide a meaningful assistance to the victims, and the destitute families have no one to turn to for help but to their equally poor neighbours and relatives.

 The Everest Marathon Fund has supplied money to support all NSP’s projects.
 Current work is concentrating on school and water projects.

 Michael Rojik, the legendary founder of NSP, died in October 2013 and it has taken a year for his supporters to reorganise the charity, a difficult task without his knowledge and contacts.
 In November 2014 they decided to concentrate on water and sanitation projects but this has now been overtaken by the need to rebuild over 30 schools which were badly damaged by the 2015 earthquakes and provide temporary school accommodation for the next 2/3 years.
 Tents, tarpaulins and food were distributed to some villages immediately after the quakes as it was unlikely that Kabhre would be reached by international aid as villages are isolated and not accessible by road.